deloarts/pytia-bounding-box/docs/SAMPLE_FILES.md

-step.max | `int` | The maximum step the user can apply via the step slider. step.tick | `int` | The steps which the slider can move. parameters.thickness | `str` | The name of the thickness parameter in a part. enable_information | `bool` | If set to true the user will see the notifications from the **information.json** file. allow_all_users | `bool` | If set to true any user can save the bounding box result to the part properties.
-If set to false only those users from the **users.json** file can modify the part properties. allow_property_creation | `bool` | If set to true, the app is allowed to create part properties, if they don't exist.
-If set to false, all required properties must be created before running the app. save_modifier_by | `str` | The way the modifier is saved to the part properties.
+step.max | `int` | The maximum step the user can apply via the step slider. step.tick | `int` | The steps which the slider can move. parameters.thickness | `str` | The name of the thickness parameter in a part. restrictions.allow_all_users | `bool` | If set to `true` any user can make changes to the documents properties.
+If set to `false` only those users from the **users.json** file can modify the properties. restrictions.allow_all_editors | `bool` | If set to `true` any user can make changes to the documents properties.
+If set to `false` only those users which are declared in the **workspace** file can modify the properties.
+If no workspace file is found, or no **editors** list-item is inside the workspace file, then this is omitted, and everyone can make changes. restrictions.allow_unsaved | `bool` | If set to `false` an unsaved document (a document which doesn't have a path yet) cannot be modified. restrictions.allow_outside_workspace | `bool` | If set to `false` a **workspace** file must be provided somewhere in the folder structure where the document is saved.
+This also means, that an unsaved document (a document which doesn't have a path yet) cannot be modified. restrictions.allow_property_creation | `bool` | If set to true, the app is allowed to create part properties, if they don't exist.
+If set to false, all required properties must be created before running the app. restrictions.enable_information | `bool` | If set to true the user will see the notifications from the **information.json** file. save_modifier_by | `str` | The way the modifier is saved to the part properties.
 Available options are: `%logon%`, `%id%`, `%name%` and `%mail%`, or any combination, like `%id% | %name%`. paths.local_dependencies | `str` | The folder where local local_dependencies (python wheel files) for the installer are stored. paths.release | `str` | The folder where the launcher and the app are released into.